node-red/designs/designs/flow-linter/README.md

 ### Requirements / ideas
 - There are various rules/conventions, and each organization/community/etc. has different policies on it.
 Because of this, the rules has to be pluggable and customizable.
 - Linter is used in both batch-style (e.g. command-line interface) and on-the-fly-style (e.g. integrated in Editor).
 The core service of linter can be used in both usages.
-- Rule configuration can be exported as JSON format and can be included in flow.json so that developers can distribute flow templates with their own restrictions.
+- Rule configuration can be exported as JSON format and can be included in or packaged with `flows.json` so that developers can distribute flow templates with their own restrictions.
 - Use compatible format with other linter/tester tools for result output.

 ### User interface